taevonny/Java-Utility-Bill-Saver/README.md

 1. Clone the repository or download the `.java` file.
 2. Compile the Java file in your terminal or IDE:

+OR
+Create a codespace to run the file(s)

 ```bash
 javac MoneySaver.java